Duterte, whose war on drugs has killed thousands of Filipinos, 'jokes' about marijuana use

 The comment is bound to upset families of the victims of his crackdown on narcotics.
 Marijuana is illegal in the Southeast Asian nation and is not a stimulant.

-"I use marijuana to keep me awake," Duterte said in a speech, complaining about the Association of Southeast Asian Nations (ASEAN) summit in Singapore last month.
+"I use marijuana to keep awake," Duterte said in a speech to government officials, complaining about the "killing" schedule at the Association of Southeast Asian Nations (ASEAN) summit in Singapore in November.

-In Singapore, he skipped some meetings and took "power naps" to catch up on sleep, according to his spokesman.
+In Singapore, he skipped some meetings and took "power naps" to catch up on sleep, according to his spokesman last month.

-"The more that the crescendo becomes faster, the more you cannot sleep because you are catching up on readings," Duterte said.
+"Oh my goodness.
+There was no sleep," said Duterte on Monday.
+"The more the crescendo becomes faster, I really couldn't get any sleep because you're trying to keep up with the readings so you do not want your president to look ignorant, sound ignorant, so I have to catch up with the readings.
+There was no time."

 "This will definitely anger the families even more.
 There is a disconnect between what the president admitted to do and what the president said he will do to those who use drugs," Carlos Conde, Philippines researcher with the New York-based Human Rights Watch, told Reuters.